 A team leading by 10 or more may not backcourt press

-Repeated violations of these rules may result in a technical foul at the referee’s discretion
+Repeated violations of this rule may result in a technical foul at the referee’s discretion

-The scoreboard should be kept on and not reset during a game.
+The scoreboard should be kept on and not reset during any game

 A team may play with four players if five are not available.
 The opposing team may still play with five players.
 A team may not play with less than four players and will forfeit the game if it does not have four players ten minutes after the scheduled start time of the game or less than four players at any point during the game.